mskccpatiented/contentaudit/_posts/2012-10-29-advance-care-planning-clean.md

 date: 29-10-2012
 ---
 The information in this booklet will help you protect your right to make your own decisions about your healthcare.
 It contains information about:

-* How to choose someone to make healthcare decisions for you if you cant.
+* How to choose someone to make healthcare decisions for you if you can't.
-* How to talk with your loved ones about what you would want if ever youre unable to speak for yourself.
+* How to talk with your loved ones about what you would want if ever you're unable to speak for yourself.
 * How document your choices in a way that is recognized by the law.

 This process is called advance care planning.
-Advance care planning allows you to think about important issues when youre healthy and dont need to make decisions right away.
-By planning your care when you arent under too much emotional stress, you make sure your wishes are carried out the way you would want them to be.
-Planning in advance helps put your loves ones at ease because they don't have to guess what you would want and worry whether theyve made the right decision.
+Advance care planning allows you to think about important issues when you're healthy and don't need to make decisions right away.
+By planning your care when you aren't under too much emotional stress, you make sure your wishes are carried out the way you would want them to be.
+Planning in advance helps put your loves ones at ease because they don't have to guess what you would want and worry whether they've made the right decision.

 It can be hard to think about what kind of care you would want if you become very sick or as you near the end of your life.
-Weve designed this booklet to help you think about what you would want and to help you talk to your loved ones about it.
+We've designed this booklet to help you think about what you would want and to help you talk to your loved ones about it.
 As you follow along with this booklet, you may want to use the spaces provided to write in notes and questions.

-                Choose Your Health Care Agent
+### Choose Your Health Care Agent
 Your healthcare agent (also called a proxy, surrogate, or representative) is someone you choose to make health care decisions for you only if you cant make them for yourself.
 If you can communicate and are able to understand your treatment options, your health care team will work with you to make your own decisions about your treatment.
 Your health care agent is involved in medical decisions only and does not have legal authority to make decisions about your finances or anything else.

 Choose someone who can legally serve as your healthcare agent.
 A friend, family member, or anyone you trust can be your health care agent, as long as he or she is at least 18 years of age and is not your doctor or any other member of your health care team.
 Also, it is important you choose someone who

 * Is willing to talk with you about your wishes regarding medical care
 * You trust to follow through with your choices
 * Understands your religious and ethical beliefs